Guillerbr/Tupan/Readme.md

 ## Use Sendgrid Api email service
      Automated Email Sending Provider.
      Create your sendgrid account, customize your private API key.
      Add the you private key to the .env file at SENDGRID_API_KEY.

+## Use E-mail token
+     Use email verification token for password re-registration.

 ## Access token and requirement headers